 Educate yourself first

-When an employer reimburses an employee under an accountable plan, usually regulated by the Internal Revenue Service (IRS), the reimbursement does not count as wages or income.
-Often, the employer will deduct those reimbursements, but the deductible amount may be limited.
+When an employer reimburses an employee under an accountable plan, usually regulated by the Internal Revenue Service (IRS), it does not count as wages or income.
+Often, the employer will deduct them, but the deductible amount may be limited.
 For this reason, you should read your company’s policy about expenses that are considered deductible to ensure that your employer pays for them.

 - Business advertising costs- Costs associated with advertising the business or employee’s activities count as expenses that the employer should reimburse.